 But, on the other hand, it can also be good to talk to someone and work out a list of priorities, a plan of attack.

-At the end of one year, it can be both healthy and effective to talk to a writing coach, share your worries and hopes, and build up a plan for the next few months.
+At the end of the summer, it can be extremely effective to talk to a writing coach, share the problems you're facing, and build up a plan for the next few months.

 - Bill Buege, Author of Stumble Into A Lighted Room

 When you sign up, I will send you a link to a friendly yet detailed questionnaire, asking you about your writing projects, goals, frustrations, and concerns.

 Then we will book an hour-long coaching session, over the phone, to discuss your plans for the remainder year, and for me to give you as much advice as I can.

 Hi!
 I'm Daniel.
 I help writers of all levels plan, draft, and revise their novels.
 I create simple, easy-to-implement techniques that help you master the craft of fiction.

 This is the benefit of being a professional writing coach and a PhD researcher: I take complex ideas and present them in their clearest, most essential form.
 Thousands of writers have signed up for my free courses on style, plotting, and finding one's voice.